 University Chemistry 1.
 It is a course many first-year students take.

 The Administration Building (Building 1 on your campus map).
-This building houses the Dean of Students, the Wahtera Academic Support Center and Disability Services, Registrar, Financial Aid, International Programs and Services, Career Services, Counseling Services, Title IX Coordinator, Institutional Equity, Academic and Community Conduct, the Graduate School, and administrative offices like the University President, Provost, and University Senate.
+This building houses the Dean of Students, the Wahtera Academic Support Center and Disability Services, Registrar, Financial Aid, International Programs and Services, Career Services, Counseling Services, Title IX Coordinator, Equal Opportunity Compliance and Title IX, Academic and Community Conduct, the Graduate School, and administrative offices like the University President, Provost, and University Senate.

 The Student Development Complex (Building 24 on your campus map) houses athletic facilities for students to use like an indoor track, basketball court, weight room, dance studios, ice arena, etc. The SDC is also where varsity sports such as volleyball, basketball and hockey are played.
 Several physical education courses are offered here.